 The five symbols of the Holy Ghost are:

-Frequently a cloud, water or some depiction of oil is also used.
+Frequently you'll also see a cloud, water or some depiction of oil.
 Oil is more often a verbal symbol as in speaking of the strength Confirmation confers.
 Remember, the base word to Confirmation is "firm".